Digital Classroom

 Setting up a Safe and Secure Digital Classroom Click to read

+The Covid pandemic caused the VET-operators to promptly react and set up digital classes.
+So the circumstances forced the digital classroom upon us.
 A crucial part of making the digital classroom work and mediate collaboration is to create a safe and secure arena for the educator and the students where all participants feel included.
+Your Practice for a Safe and Secure Digital ClassroomClick to read

 The factors in the form of questions should allow you to set up for your practice or regulate / discuss already implemented factors for making the digital classroom safe and secure, and hereby facilitate collaboration.
+When doing so, the students must be heard and collaborated with to pave the way for the best inclusive practice as goes for you as VET-provider and VET-educator.
+Creating a Dynamic Collaborative Digital Classroom

 Framework to Create a Dynamic Collaborative Digital ClassroomClick to read